 Building for the Future

 In fact, this finale set up the next season of Rebels very well.
 With Kallus joining the Rebel Alliance, Thrawn living and continuing on as an antagonist in addition to the mention of Yavin 4 at the end of the episode, the foundations for Season 4 have been laid.
-What is even more exciting is that we are now in a position where we are getting closer to the events of Rogue One and A New Hope.
+What is even more exciting is that we are now in a position where we are getting closer to the events of Rogue One: A Star Wars Story and Star Wars: A New Hope.

 This is why I expect Season 4 to be the last season of Star Wars Rebels and the arcs which have been established throughout the series will come to a close.
 Moreover, I expect to see Ahsoka Tano return and for Darth Vader to return in a limited capacity too.
 I am really excited to see what is next in store for this show and this season finale is a big reason why as it did a great job at laying the foundations for the next season.
 It’s just a shame that we have to wait so long!